Copa Catalunya Basketball

 Copa Catalunya is the name given to the regional group of Catalonia in the Primera División de Baloncesto basketball championship, that is the fifth tier level in the Spanish basketball league system, after the Liga ACB, LEB Oro, LEB Plata and Liga EBA.
-It is administered by the Catalan Basketball Federation since 1999 and is played under FIBA rules.
+It has been administered by the Catalan Basketball Federation since 1999 and is played under FIBA rules.

 Championship format

-28 teams divided in two groups of 14, disputed a league.
-Each team of has to play with all the other teams of its group twice, once at home and the other at the opponent's arena.
+28 teams divided into two groups of 14, disputed a league.
+Each team has to play with all the other teams in its group twice, once at home and the other at the opponent's arena.
 Each victory adds two points to the team in the league ranking, while each loss adds only one.
 At the end of the league: